Henry8r8w/Self-Study-Notes/Digital Design and Hardware/CSE 369 - UofWa/Section Review.md

 ### Sequeantial Test Bench Notes
 - You need to manually track the state change for sequential elements
 - all input should be 0 at t = 0 to elimnate the unesseary red lines in  simulation
-- `initial` block doesn't matter but it recomemdn to be consistnet (lin up delays on  right or left side of each line)
+- `initial` block doesn't matter but it recommend to be consistent (lin up delays on  right or left side of each line)
 - All logic delay set to o to your ModelSim Setup, so do note that you should not expect any delay in your signal when interpetating your result
-- you may incllude an extra delay at the end of your smiulation to see the effects of your last input changes
+- you may incllude an extra delay at the end of your simulation to see the effects of your last input changes

 ### Edge-Sensitive Delays
 - Delay until specified transition on signal: @(<pos/negedge> signal);